Yabloko: Chechen conflict

 According to the Yabloko party, the Chechen problem is very complicated and ambiguous.
 It was provoked, according to the party, by the wrong policy of the Russian leadership, which dragged Russia into a protracted bloody conflict that claimed hundreds of thousands of lives and created conditions for criminal business in Chechnya.
 The Chechen war caused very high military spending and also threatened the safety of many people.
 After the defeat of the Supreme Soviet in 1993, Yeltsin needed, according to the party, a "small victorious war" that would provide an excellent opportunity to show the power of power.
 In addition, at that time the power of the Chechen criminal communities on Russian territory increased enormously, and Dzhokhar Dudayev greatly weakened his position by his actions.

 The Yabloko party, however, believes that restoring constitutional order is one thing, but demonstrating strength is another.
-Especially when this demonstration is carried out in order to distract the people from the socio-economic crisis in the country.
-November 29, 1994 Russian President Boris Yeltsin issued an ultimatum to all forces in Chechnya.
-On December 5, Yabloko gathered a delegation ready to replace Russian tankmen prisoners of war – officers and soldiers of the Kantemirovskaya division, who participated in the unsuccessful attempt to storm Grozny on November 26, allegedly carried out by anti-Dudaev opposition forces as hostages.
+Especially when this demonstration is carried out to distract the people from the socio-economic crisis in the country.
+29 November 1994 Russian President Boris Yeltsin issued an ultimatum to all forces in Chechnya.
+On 5 December, Yabloko gathered a delegation ready to replace Russian tankmen prisoners of war – officers and soldiers of the Kantemirovskaya division, who participated in the unsuccessful attempt to storm Grozny on 26 November, allegedly carried out by anti-Dudaev opposition forces as hostages.
 Dzhokhar Dudayev agreed to meet with Russian deputies, including Grigory Yavlinsky and Sergei Yushenkov.
 The deputies arrived in Grozny, but the negotiation process was disrupted – according to Yavlinsky, this happened because "the negotiations were not part of the authorities' plan for a small victorious war."
 The peaceful initiatives of Yabloko were not accepted by either the broad masses or the State Duma.
-The majority of the Duma deputies refused to consider the bill “On delegations for the settlement of the armed conflict in the Chechen Republic”.
+The majority of the Duma deputies refused to consider the bill "On delegations for the settlement of the armed conflict in the Chechen Republic".